Software Development Overview

 The ever-increasing role of computers in society will continue to require skilled developers to design, develop, and implement software based solutions and products for business and consumers.
 Software applications systems connect you to a computer, tablet, smartphone or mobile device.
 Each year, enterprising developers and companies create an array of cloud, mobile and web-based offerings designed to make business more effective and our lives more enjoyable.
 ECPI University's Computer and Information Sciences degree with a concentration in Software Development is a skills based program utilizing the latest in technology across platforms using virtualization.
 ECPI's programs encourage students to obtain industry certifications and internships for real world experience that enhances graduate opportunities.

 If this sounds like the career you've been looking for, consider earning an Associate of Science Degree in Computer and Information Science with a concentration in Software Development.
-Through ECPI University's year-round schedule, you could graduate in just 1.5 years!
+Through ECPI University's year-round schedule, you could graduate in as little as 16 months!

 Software Development graduates are prepared for entry level positions in a wide spectrum of industries, including: